13 Lessons Learned in 13 Years of Podcasting

 9. It's ok to start small, if you do it right

 My studio currently has thousands of dollars of gear in it, including nearly a dozen microphones, four computers, a 22-channel mixing board, and numerous pairs of headphones.
 I have accumulated a lot of kit over the years and that has grown even more since I began doing consulting and since moving into the world of voiceover work.
 But I didn't have any of this stuff when I started.
 I started with a USB headset.
-Now, as I pointed out above, audio quality is much more important these days that it was a decade ago, so while I wouldn't necessarily recommend you use a headset today, you can very easily start off with an investment of less than $100, provided you already have a computer.
-And depending on the type of show you want to make, you could even start with even less money.
+Now, as I pointed out above, audio quality is much more important these days than it was a decade ago, so while I wouldn't necessarily recommend you use a headset today, you can very easily start off with an investment of less than $100, provided you already have a computer.
+And depending on the type of show you want to make, you could start with even less money.
 So it's ok to start out small if you are thinking ahead and you make the right decisions during the early stages to set yourself up for success in the long run.

 A couple examples: 1.
 Don't have the budget for a monthly web host or the time to devote to building a website?
 Ok, then at least purchase a domain name that you can direct to your page on your podcast media host so that that branding is baked into your show from day one and when you reach the place where you're able to build out a full website, it's a simple matter of pointing the domain to your new site.
 2. You don't have the personal bandwidth to do a show every week?
 Cool, do it every two weeks.
 Or one episode every month.
 You can always increase output as time allows.